 Preamble

-The Commission on Accreditation of Allied Health Education Programs (CAAHEP), [name of CoA], and [names of CoA’s sponsoring organizations] cooperate to establish, maintain and promote appropriate standards of quality for educational programs in [name of profession] and to provide recognition for educational programs that meet or exceed the minimum standards outlined in these accreditation Standards and Guidelines for the Accreditation of Educational Programs.
+The Commission on Accreditation of Allied Health Education Programs (CAAHEP), Council on Program Accreditation for Clinical Ethicist Training (COPACET), and the Association of Bioethics Program Directors and The Catholic Health Association of the United States collaborate to establish, maintain and promote appropriate standards of quality for clinical ethicist training programs in Clinical Ethics and to provide recognition for clinical ethicist training programs that meet or exceed the minimum standards outlined in these accreditation Standards and Guidelines for the Accreditation of Clinical Ethicist Training Programs.
 CAAHEP encourages innovation and quality education programs throughout the CAAHEP accreditation process, consistent with the CAAHEP policy on institutional autonomy.
 These Standards and Guidelines are designed to ensure the integrity of the CAAHEP accreditation process.
-Directories of accredited programs are published for the information of students, employers, educational institutions and organizations, credentialing bodies, and the public.
+Directories of accredited programs are published for the information of trainees, employers, educational institutions and organizations, credentialing bodies, and the public.

-These Standards and Guidelines are to be used for the development, evaluation, and self-analysis of [name of profession] programs.
+These Standards and Guidelines are to be used for the development, evaluation, and self-analysis of clinical ethicist training programs.
 Site visit teams assist in the evaluation of a program's compliance with the accreditation standards.

 Description of the Profession

-(Instruction to CoA: Provide brief description of the profession.)
+Clinical Ethics is a practical discipline within the broader field of bioethics that provides a structured approach to identify, analyze, and assist in the navigation of value-laden conflicts, dilemmas, and uncertainties that arise in healthcare practice.
+It draws upon various disciplines, methods, and sources of knowledge to guide value-laden decision-making in healthcare delivery.
+Clinical ethicists practice in diverse clinical settings, including but not limited to hospital, ambulatory care, home-based healthcare, rehabilitation and long-term care.
+They provide expertise and advance scholarship in ethical decision-making, policy development, ethics case consultation and analysis, ethics education, research, and organizational change, with the aim of improving the quality, safety, equitable delivery and experience of health care.

 Sponsorship